Abu DhabiDubaiFestive

 Where to watch Burj Al Arab’s New Year’s Eve fireworks

 The iconic Burj Al Arab’s New Year’s Eve firework display is always a showstopper.
 This year’s party offerings include a four-course meal and performers in the atrium at Sahn Eddar and under the stars at Sal.
-Prices for both start from AED 12,000 – so if you don’t have the cash, there are other ways of catching a glimpse of the fireworks.
+So, if you don’t have the cash, there are other ways of catching a glimpse of the fireworks.

 Black Palace Beach